SubodhShil/Software-Development/App Development/React Native/README.md

 > React Native transpiles it's all built-in components like, View, Text, Button into native OS widgets.
-For example, the View component transpiles into UIView (for iOS) and Android View (for Android OS)
+For example, the View component transpiled into UIView (for iOS) and Android View (for Android OS)

 >